 “There is no risk of the hairs growing back thicker or darker as the hair follicles are not affected by the procedure,” says Dr Jack.
 Russell agrees; “It’s physiologically impossible for dermaplaning to change the facial hair since it is only being removed from the surface of the skin; the base of the hair is completely unaffected.”

-Our tester Catherine says that although she didn't notice any stubble she could feel the regrowth.
+Victoria says she didn't notice any stubble and barely felt the regrowth.
 "The hair started coming back exactly where it had been previously, no thicker or darker, just the same as before."

 However, if the hair on your face is dark and coarse it's a different story.
 “If you have thick, dense, dark hair as opposed to peach fuzz it will grow back feeling and looking thicker and darker," warns Russell.
 "This is down to [the hair] having a blunt tip as it grows up through the skin again,” she adds.

 If this sounds like you, and you’re considering dermaplaning primarily for facial hair removal, it's worth considering laser hair removal, waxing, or threading instead which has minimal chance of stubble.
 “With these treatments, the hair will grow through with a tapered edge, rather than a blunt edge,” says Russell.

 If you can’t get enough of that velvety-soft, post-dermaplaning feeling then the pros recommend regular appointments every six to eight weeks, which is the length of the average skin renewal cycle.

 You should have a brighter, smoother complexion for around six weeks following the treatment both from the treatment itself and the fact that your products will be working harder.